entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Nikolaeva, S. V. (1995).
 Ammonoids from the late Lower and early Upper Carboniferous of Central Asia. *Courier Forschungsinstitut Senckenberg*, *179*, 1–107.

+Bahrami, A., Corradini, C., Over, D. J., & Yazdi, M. (2011).
+Conodont biostratigraphy across the Devonian/Carboniferous boundary in the Shotori Range, Tabas area, Central-East Iran Microplate. *Bollettino della Società Paleontologica Italiana*, *50*(1), 35–53.

+Hairapetian, V., Korn, D., & Bahrami, A. (2006).
+Viséan and Bashkirian ammonoids from Central Iran. *Acta Geologica Polonica*, *56*(3), 229–240.

+Yazdi, M., & Turner, S. (2000).
+Late Devonian and Carboniferous vertebrates from the Shishtu and Sardar formations of the Shotori Range, Iran. *Records of the Western Australian Museum Supplement*, *58*, 223–240.